bestwebsoft/smtp-wordpress-plugin/readme.txt

 = Features =

-* Actions: You can send a test email to check the settings.
+* You can send a test email to check the settings.
-* Actions: You can display test email sending log.
+* You can display test email sending log.

 = Translation =